wakeisle9933/indexer-core/README.md

 **Q) The Google Indexing API is designated for Jobposting & Broadcasting purposes; can it be used for other purposes?**

 **A)** Google states that using the API for purposes other than specified may result in penalties.
 However, many cases have proven that it can be used comfortably without any penalties.
-It's important to note that being penalty-free today does not guarantee safety tomorrow.
-Therefore, this API should only be used when the website has low traffic initially, as Google will automatically create indexes within an hour later, eliminating the need for its use.
+But, It's important to note that being penalty-free today does not guarantee safety tomorrow.
+Therefore, this API should only be used when the website has low traffic initially.
+As the site's traffic increases, Google will automatically create indexes within an hour, eliminating the need for its use.